 David Eibling, MD

 Marla Ferrency has been involved with GASP since the mid 1990’s.
 She is currently GASP’s newsletter editor and serves on the event committee.
 She has a BA in Environmental Studies from Gettysburg College and is active in several local non-profit organizations, including Arsenal Family & Children’s Center, the Environmental Charter School at Frick Park, Allegheny Group of the Sierra Club, and the Pittsburgh Mothers’ Center.
-See our accompanying Spotlight on a Board Member article in our Hotline (p.
-10).
+See our Spotlight on a Board Member article in our Hotline.

 Walter Goldburg, PhD

 Karen Grzywinski has an undergraduate and Masters Degree in Mechanical Engineering from the University of Pittsburgh.
 She has been a volunteer with GASP’s Smoke Readers since the program began.
-See our accompanying Spotlight on a Board Member article in our Hotline (p.
-11).
+See our Spotlight on a Board Member article in our Hotline.

 Frances Harkins is a native of the Pittsburgh area.
 She studied at Carnegie Mellon University (BA) and the University of Michigan (MA).
 Her work experience includes 27 years in teaching at the middle and high school levels.
 For twenty-four of those years she worked as a school library-media specialist.
 More recently in the summers of 2007 and 2008, she worked on staff as the GASP Outreach Coordinator.
-See our accompanying Spotlight on a Board Member article in our Hotline (p.
-9).
+See our Spotlight on a Board Member article in our Hotline.

 Kate St. John

 Kate St. John is the 1st Vice President of GASP.
-She is Director of Information Technology at WQED Pittsburgh and an avid birder and hiker.
-She combines these skills in her Bird Blog at www.wqed.org/birdblog.
-Kate was an active member in CHOC (Citizens Helping our Community), which helped defeat the Sun Coke Plant proposed for the Hazelwood LTV site.
-See our accompanying Spotlight on a Board Member article in our Hotline.
+Retired from WQED, she is an avid birder, nature observer and blogger at Outside My Window.
+Kate’s interest in air pollution goes back to the 1990’s when she was an active member in CHOC (Citizens Helping our Community), which helped defeat the Sun Coke Plant proposed for the Hazelwood LTV site.
+See our Spotlight on a Board Member article in our Hotline.